vistle/vistle/doc/index.rst

 It is under active development at `HLRS <https://www.hlrs.de>`__ since 2012.
 The objective is to provide a highly scalable visualization tool, exploiting data, task and pipeline parallelism in hybrid shared and distributed memory environments with acceleration hardware.
 Domain decompositions used during simulation can be reused for visualization.

 A Vistle work flow consists of several processing modules, each of which is a parallel MPI program that uses OpenMP within nodes.
 These can be configured graphically or from Python.
-Shared memory is used for transfering data between modules on a single node.
+Shared memory is used for transferring data between modules on a single node.
 Work flows can be distributed across several clusters.

 For rendering on desktop and in immersive projection systems, Vistle uses `OpenCOVER <https://www.hlrs.de/opencover>`__.
 Visualization parameters can be manipulated from within the virtual environment.
 Large data sets can be displayed with OpenGL sort-last parallel rendering and depth compositing.
 For scaling with the simulation on remote HPC resources, a CPU based hybrid sort-last/sort first parallel ray casting renderer is available.
 “Remote hybrid rendering” allows to combine its output with local rendering, while ensuring smooth interactivity by decoupling it from remote rendering.